the met's complicated vision of chinese fashion

 Image courtesy the Metropolitan Museum

-Throughout the many rooms housing a mix of Chinese artifacts and designer couture, Bolton breaks down the Western gaze in every garment unlike any other costume exhibition to date.
-Juxtaposing a Galliano with the original Qianlong emperor's robe that inspired it, its symbolism and embroidery techniques discussed in detail, the aesthetic traditions of China (so often reduced to a tourist's notion of the exotic) are revealed to be full of depth and wonder.
-Bolton realigns fashion's gross generalizations of China with their authentic beginnings.
+Throughout the many rooms housing a mix of Chinese artefacts and designer couture, Bolton breaks down the Western gaze in every garment unlike any other costume exhibition to date.
+Juxtaposing a Galliano with the original Qianlong emperor's robe that inspired it, its symbolism and embroidery techniques discussed in detail, the aesthetic traditions of China (so often reduced to a tourist's pleasure in the exotic) are revealed to be full of depth and wonder.
+Bolton realigns fashion's gross generalisations of China with their authentic beginnings.
 In this ever-global world the importance of the exhibit is clear: It's a real education, a history reclaimed.

-Since the days of Ancient Rome, China has steadily been influencing Western fashion.
+Since the days of Ancient Rome, China has been an influence on Western fashion.
 With its rich textile history (silk was invented in China) it has guided the taste of Europe's wealthy elite as trading routes (think Marco Polo) increased the supply and demand for its rare and rich materials.
 Chinese textiles are a part of the country's broader aesthetic history that was essentially cut off with the founding of the People's Republic of China and the establishment of the Communist Party of China in 1949.
-Under Mao Zedong's rule and communist directives, the cultural luxuries China was known for were deemphasized, and its fashion was essentially erased.
+Under Mao Zedong's rule, the cultural luxuries China was known for were de-emphasised, and its fashion was essentially erased.
 For decades the reigning style of dress was the Mao suit, or Zhongshan.
-A tunic style jacket and matching pant, it is emblematic of the utilitarian styling of communism (Bolton does brilliantly point out the Mao suit's counter-cultural significance in the West during the '60s).
-It wasn't until the 1990s that its popularity declined and the Chinese began to adopt Western fashion.
-Eventually, as the country's communism loosened and the Chinese economy boomed, China grew to become the world's top luxury market.
+A tunic style jacket and matching pant, it is emblematic of the utilitarian styling of communism (Bolton does brilliantly point out the Mao suit's counter-cultural significance in the West during the 60s).
+It wasn't until the 90s that its popularity declined and the Chinese began to adopt Western fashion.
+Eventually, as the country opened up following Mao's death in mid-70s, and the Chinese economy boomed in the 90s, China grew to become the world's top luxury market.

 China is clearly on the verge of becoming an international fashion force with a distinct identity once more.
 Already Chinese and Taiwanese expats like Yang Li and Andrea Jiapei Li are capturing the attention of European and American audiences.
 Young Chinese students fill the world's top fashion schools.
 The next generation of Chinese designers is emerging, quickly, and they are as talented as they are ambitious.
 And with China's vast know-how of clothing production and a market large enough to support an army of designers, its global fashion dominance is all but assured.